SepShr/NASA_ULI_Xplane_Simulator/README.md

 # Repository Structure
 - `src`
-    - Has the main code.
+    - Contains the main code.
 See `src/examples` for a tutorial.

 - `scratch`
     - Create this folder on your machine, where results will be saved.
 Do not check this into the main GIT repository to keep it compact.

 - `models`
-    - has a Tiny TaxiNet model that takes in a flattened 8 x 16 image
+    - Contains a Tiny TaxiNet model that takes in a flattened 8 x 16 image
     - predicts two scalars
         - estimate of the crosstrack error (meters)
         - heading error (degrees)